Pure C*-algebras: Preliminaries

 The relation $\ll$ in these axioms is defined as follows: $x\ll y$ if for every increasing sequence $(y_n)_n$ satisfying $y\leq \sup_n y_n$ there exists $n_0\in\NN$ such that $x\leq y_{n_0}$.
-The relation $\ll$ is called the \emph{way-below relation}, or \emph{compact containment relation}, and one says that `$x$ is way-below $y$' if $x \ll y$.
+The relation $\ll$ is called the \emph{way-below relation}, or the \emph{compact containment relation}, and one says that `$x$ is way-below $y$' (or that `$x$ is compactly contained in $y$') if $x \ll y$.
 An element $u\in S$ such that $u\ll u$ is termed \emph{compact}.